 - Cognitive function test

-The treatment for CES depends on the symptoms you or your child have.
-But it’s also important to know that CES cannot be reversed as it’s caused due to a permanent change in a person’s chromosome.
+The treatment for CES depends on the symptoms you or your child has.
+But it’s also important to know that CES cannot be reversed as it’s caused due to a permanent change in a person’s chromosomes.
 However, the symptoms can be treated.

 - Surgeons